AIGAdc/dcdesignweek.org/index.md

   make this week of celebration a reality.
 Major thanks to the following partners and sponsors for your support and commitment to the DC design community. \n\nWe couldn't do it without you!"
-home-sponsors-link-text: See Full List
+home-sponsors-url-text: See Full List
-home-sponsors-link: "/sponsors/"
+home-sponsors-url: "/sponsors/"
 layout: pages/home
 ---